level-level/Clarkson-Theme/theme/index.md

 color: green
 type: theme

-hero-header: "Clarkson Theme is a modern set of tools to take WordPress theme development back to 21st century without losing touch with WordPress."
+hero-header: "Clarkson Theme is a starter theme with modern tools to bring you up to speed with your development."

 ---